rakeshhokrani777/Autosub/README.md

 ## Automation of subdomain enumeration for Bug Hunting.

-## Tools used : Amass, Assetfinder, Sunfinder, Findomain, Httprobe, Wafwoff.
+## Tools used : Amass, Assetfinder, Subfinder, Findomain, Httprobe, Wafwoff.

 ## Requirement : Tools should to already installed specifing its path as written in source code.